hyperledger-labs/hyperledger-labs.github.io/proposal.md

 Code from Labs is code provided “AS-IS”, shared with the Hyperledger community (and beyond) without guarantee of any kind.
 Labs may either have the ambition to someday become a project or not.
 It is also fine for this ambition to change over time.

 Either way, there is no guarantee that a lab will become an incubated or fully-fledged project.
-If at any point a lab wants to enter Incubation and become a project, a HIP will need to be submitted for TSC consideration.
+If at any point a lab wants to enter Incubation and become a project, a HIP will need to be submitted for TOC consideration.

 Conversely, it is not required to go through a lab for a project to be proposed for Incubation.
 Going through a lab is an option, not a requirement.
-Projects deemed sufficiently mature may be proposed for Incubation to the TSC by submitting a HIP.
+Projects deemed sufficiently mature may be proposed for Incubation to the TOC by submitting a HIP.

 ## Governance

-Labs are not directly controlled by the TSC.
+Labs are not directly controlled by the TOC.
 Labs are proposed and run by the community.
 They can be created by a simple request (done by submitting a Pull Request) to the [labs Stewards](stewards) (see below), who should perform due diligence on proposed labs before adding them.

 In particular, the [labs Stewards](stewards) are responsible for ensuring that:

 1. The scope of the proposed lab fits within Hyperledger’s mission;
 2. The proposed name is appropriate (e.g., not too generic, confusing, or conflicting with other labs or projects, etc);
-3. Proposers have a Sponsor (i.e. a maintainer of one of the Hyperledger projects, a TSC member or a WG chair);
+3. Proposers have a Sponsor (i.e. a maintainer of one of the Hyperledger projects, a TOC member or a WG chair);
 4. Proposers need to be active members of the Hyperledger technical community (as defined in Section 4.a.ii of the Hyperledger Charter).